ME is a disease that has a devastating impact on quality of life…

-Over 250,000 people struggle to live with M.E. every day in the UK.
-It affects adults and children of all ages, all nationalities, and from all walks of life.
+Over 250,000 people struggle to live with Myalgic Encephalopathy/Encephalomyelitis (or M.E.) every day in the UK.
+It affects people of all ages, all nationalities, and from all walks of life.

-The disease impacts people in different ways, but is as disabling as multiple sclerosis, and can be extremely isolating.
-It can leave a person bed-bound, in extreme pain, unable to walk, to tolerate light, noise, or touch, and be wholly dependent on others.
+M.E. affects people's ability to function in different ways, but it can be more disabling than multiple sclerosis and is often very isolating.
+It can leave a person bed-bound, in extreme pain, unable to walk, to tolerate light, noise, or touch, and be wholly dependent on the care and support of others.

-In other examples, a person might be housebound, in need of a wheelchair and help to get about, the support of carers, and be reliant on welfare to support their needs.
-Or perhaps someone else is able to manage better, with less severe and more stable symptoms, and can work part-time, but is unable to pursue a social life, and crashes at weekends.
+A person might be housebound, in need of a wheelchair and help to get about, the support of carers, and be reliant on welfare.
+Or perhaps is able to manage better, with less severe and more stable symptoms, and can work part- or even full-time, but is unable to pursue a social life, and crashes at weekends.

-There is no effective treatment, and no known cure for M.E., but the ME Association supports, informs, and advocates, on behalf of people who are unable to do so themselves.
+There is no effective treatment, and no known cure for M.E., but the ME Association supports, informs, and campaigns on behalf of people who are often unable to do so themselves.

 We help improve lives while we invest in biomedical research, but we need your help to ensure that we can be there to give people with M.E. the long-term support and hope they desperately need.

-The ME Association does not receive government grants or other outside assistance, and relies solely on the generosity of its members, donors and fundraisers.
+We do not receive government grants or other outside assistance, and rely solely on the generosity of our members, donors and fundraisers.

 If you are a UK taxpayer, you can boost the amount of any donation – at no extra cost to you – through gift aid.
 And, if you are employed, you can arrange for a regular donation to come from your salary, with payroll giving.